Start the Process

 Take the first step toward joining a global community that will shape the future.

-Note that the email address provided to create your account will be used for ALL future correspondence about your candidacy.
-After creating an account, you will receive a system-generated message prompting you to verify your email address.
-If you do not receive this email immediately, check your spam/junk folders before asking for further assistance and add firstname.lastname@example.org to your safe senders list.
-Keep your login information in a safe place, as you will need it to access your application, and we cannot reset it on your behalf.
+To begin, create an account to start a new application.
+The email address provided to create your account will be used for all correspondence about your admissions status.
+After creating an account, you will receive a system-generated message with a temporary PIN prompting you to activate your account.
+If you do not receive this email immediately, check your spam/junk folders before asking for further assistance.
+Add firstname.lastname@example.org to your safe senders list.

 TOEFL iBT: 100